tofuapps/hoard/README.md

 # hoard

 A simple terminal directory session manager.
-Works on Linux and macOS.
+Works with `bash` on Linux and macOS.

 ## Installation
 Easy, just clone this git repository, then run the install script like so: